martineiribarren/behav_psycholing_somm2025/README.md

 The experiment is grounded in the theory of context-sensitive scalar semantics, particularly how gradable adjectives acquire thresholds for interpretation.
 It draws inspiration from:

-- Weicker, M. & Schulz, P. (n.d.)
-  *Children and adults privilege linguistic over visual information when creating comparison classes for prenominal gradable adjectives* (Goethe University Frankfurt)
+- Weicker, M., & Schulz, P. (2024).
+Children and adults privilege linguistic over visual information when creating comparison classes for prenominal gradable adjectives.
+Glossa a journal of general linguistics, 9(1). https://doi.org/10.16995/glossa.9912

 ## Research Objectives